Improving Code Reviewer Recommendation: Accuracy, Latency, Workload, and Bystanders: Expt. 2: Balancing Reviewer Workload

+To determine which type of workload is most effective at distributing reviews, we conduct a historical back test on 1.2 million historical diff reviews that were performed in early 2023.
+The backtest is followed by a production controlled experiment.
+We backtest three types of workload weights, the number of upcoming meetings in the next seven days, the reviewer activity in the last seven days~\cite{asthana2019whodo}, and time spent reviewing in the last seven days.
+We calculate each over a seven day period because developer patterns on a particular day tend to vary, but the entire work week tends to be more predictable~\cite{LChen2022FSE-industry}.
+We also measure the impact on the Top1 and Top3 accuracy.

-Most of the code review recommender literature uses historical data to simulate how well the recommender would have done at recommending the person who actually does the review~\cite{thongtanunam2015should,Mirsaeedi2020ICSE}.
-This accuracy is often measured with TopN accuracy.
-We also measure the median workload of the top recommended candidate.
-The top portion of Table~\ref{tabWorkloadBacktest}, shows the results from 1.2 million historical diff reviews that were performed early 2023.
-We see that the Top1 accuracy decreases dramatically using workload balancing by around -20\% compared to \MetaRec.
-The workload differences are less consistent, with upcoming meetings performing poorly, and review activity and time spent performing much better with respective decreases of -57\% and -73\%.
+The top portion of Table~\ref{tabWorkloadBacktest}, shows the results.
+We see that the Top1 accuracy decreases dramatically using workload balancing by around -20 percentage points compared to \MetaRec.
+The workload differences are less consistent, with upcoming meetings performing poorly, and review activity and time spent performing well with respective decreases of -57\% and -73\%.
 The Top3 accuracy shows similar patterns with time spent having the largest drop in workload.